jtdowney/ex_acme/README.md

 ## Handling Retry-After Responses

-ExAcme surfaces `Retry-After` headers from ACME servers by returning `{:error, {:retry_after, seconds}}` when the server indicates you should wait before retrying.
+ExAcme surfaces `Retry-After` headers from ACME servers by returning `{:retry_after, seconds}` when the server indicates you should wait before retrying.
 Here's how to implement proper polling with backoff:

 ```elixir
 defp poll_until_valid(url, account_key, client, max_attempts \\ 10) do